 Pink Floyd’s seminal “Dark Side of the Moon” album is filled with observations about the way in which life can often pass us by, but the song “Time” is a true standout in the band’s catalog.
 Lamenting the way in which opportunities often disappear as we grow older, “Time” also shows us that it is human nature to feel regret.

 As a song, “Time” is also justly regarded as a classic for its revolutionary approach to songwriting and music production; ensconced in the legendary Abbey Road Studios in London during the heady days of 1972 and 1973, Pink Floyd utilized many ideas from the musique concrète movement to build an unforgettable atmosphere on songs like “Time.”

-2. Steve Miller Band, “Fly Like An Eagle”
+“Fly Like An Eagle” – Steve Miller Band

 As Steve Miller was fond of demonstrating, the era of pop psychedelia in music wasn’t over by the mid-1970s.
 His band’s hit song “Fly Like An Eagle” was a slice of pure pop-surrealism when it was released in 1976, and Miller’s meditations on the passage of time still hold true today.

 Accompanied by an eerie synthesizer track run through a cascading echo effect, Miller tells us that time is constantly slipping away from us.
-The song’s brilliant use of studio wizardry also cemented Miller’s reputation as one of the most creative musicians in rock history.
+This is not only one of the classic songs about time but its brilliant use of studio wizardry also cemented Miller’s reputation as one of the most creative musicians in rock history.

-3. Fairport Convention, “Who Knows Where The Time Goes?”
+“Who Knows Where The Time Goes?” – Fairport Convention

 Undoubtedly one of singer-songwriter Sandy Denny’s most tender performances, “Who Knows Where The Time Goes” sees British folk-rock band Fairport Convention at their most reflective and nostalgic.
 The band had a gift for performing stunning ballads, but this song is a highlight within the group’s extensive catalog.